-A question may only be asked if notice has been given by delivering the question in writing or by email to the Chief Executive and/or Committee Services no later than 5pm seven working days prior to the day of the Council meeting.

-Each question must give the name and address of the questioner...
+A question may only be asked if notice has been given by delivering the question in writing to the Chief Executive no later than 12 noon five working days prior to the day of the Council meeting.
+Each question must give the name and address of the questioner and indicate the councillor to whom it is to be put.